0xt452/Litematica-Vertical-Rotation/README.md

 Litematica Vertical Rotation is Litematica with vertical placement rotations.

-This mod is intended for lazy people like myself who dont want to load up pesky WorldEdit to rotate their schematics.
+This mod is intended for lazy people like myself who dont want to load up pesky WorldEdit to vertically rotate their schematics.

 # Compiling
 * Clone the repository